textxchange/textxchange.github.io/index.md

 ### Browse Book Page

 Clicking on the Browse Books link allows the logged in user to browse all the books listed on the site.
 Each book displays the book cover, title, author, description, price, and upload date.
-The logged in user may also filter which books they need with the search option (will be implemented in a future milestone).
+The user may also filter which books they need with the search options provided on the page.
 In addition, the book cover will be automatically uploaded by fetching the appropriate image from the internet based on the ISBN.

 ![](images/tx-discover.png)